bjornburton/configuration/README.md

 environment.
 This means there are two versions installed and used, depending on how it's called.
 Old for the IDE and new for everything else.
-The version is so old that the conf file is incompatible.
+The version is so old that the conf file is incompatible with the latest version.

-I had already set the conf file to suit Ada Fruit's Trinket and Gemma (/etc/avrdude.conf) and didn't want to mess with the old avrdude's file too.
+I had already set the conf file to suit Ada Fruit's Trinket and Gemma (/etc/avrdude.conf) and didn't want to mess with the old avrdude's version of the file too.

 avrdude.sh is a simple wrapper to replace hard-coded avrdude command-line parameters, from Arduino's IDE, with parameters which better suit the host and target.

-This allows boards which emulate programmers, like Trinket and Gemma, to be easilv supported.
+This allows boards which emulate programmers, like Trinket and Gemma, to be easily supported.
 It also allows the use of a pre-existing install of Avrdude, perhaps of a newer release, to be used with its compatible avrdude.conf file.